Udarthegreat/My-ideas/UI_bits.md

 ## description area

- creates a space were you can type in some text, I use it for page descriptions, and it is placed in the center of the area and the area takes up all the space it needs for the text while applying padding using css grid
+ creates a space were you can type in some text, I use it for page descriptions, and it is placed in the center of the area and the area takes up all the space it needs for the text while applying padding using css grid, the `parallax_2` class would be were you put your background image etc.

 **HTML**